oracle-livelabs/oci-core/oci-fullstackdrs/switchover-prechecks/switchover-prechecks.md

      ![get loadbalancer IP](./images/ashburn-loadbalancer-ip-new.png)

-    Open a tab in your browser and verify the Mushop Application using the gathered public IP address.
-Play around the site and verify various cat products.
+    Verify the mushop application using **http://ashburn loadbalancer ip** replace with the actual value from Step 2.
+Navigate around the site and verify the cat products.

     ![mushop app](./images/mushop-app-new.png)